ryanstraits/ryanstraits.github.io/part-6-golden-age.md

 <!-- break -->

 And all at once, I'm a single man who's somehow found himself sleeping in a married man's bed.
-I'm a father waking up and stepping into bachelor shoes again.
+I'm a father waking up and stepping into a bachelor's shoes.
 This starry fog washes over me and suddenly I'm privy to the cracks in the alternate universe I've come to find myself in.
-I look in the mirror and find the wrinkled face and graying beard I see staring back at me unrecognizable.
-I go about my day with this nagging guilt that I've somehow stolen this beautiful, perfect life from some other charmed version of myself.
+I look in the mirror and find the wrinkled face and graying beard staring back at me nearly unrecognizable.
+I go about my day with the nagging guilt that I've somehow stolen this beautiful life from some other charmed version of myself.

 I lumber through my daily routine like it's second nature to be living this peculiar man's life.
-Tripping over hair bows and toy trucks that have somehow found their way to my floor.
-When the day is done and I get home, I only expect to hear the empty thud of the door as it latches behind me.
+Tripping over hair bows and toy trucks that have accidentally found their way to my floor.
+When the day is done, I come home and only expect to hear the empty thud of the door as it latches behind me.

 But instead I'm greeted by the pitter-patter of little feet.
 And tiny shrieks of joy.